 Our graduate and undergraduate academic programs have been designed to be flexible to better suit student interests.
 Further, given the fast pace of change in this field our programs also espouse being nimble.
 The courses are taught by dedicated faculty members from the Computer Science and Information Systems departments.

 The University of Missouri-St. Louis holds the prestigious National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) designation granted by the National Security Agency and the U.S. Department of Homeland Security.
 We are currently the only 4 year Cyber Defense Education designee in Missouri.
-UMSL also holds an additional CAE-CDE designation in the Security Policy Development and Compliance focus area (only one in the surround 8 states).
+UMSL also holds an additional CAE-CDE designation in the Security Policy Development and Compliance focus area (only one in the surrounding 8 states).

 - Please explore our programs, cybersecurity conference, and resources